 People are living longer

-According to the Centers for Disease Control and Prevention, the average life expectancy has been declining a bit recently and is now down to 76.4 years.
+According to the Centers for Disease Control and Prevention, the average life expectancy has been declining slightly recently, now at 77.5 years.

 However, life expectancy remains much longer than it was a century ago.
 And when people live longer, they have to save more to cover those extra years.